Aug

 After two or three visits here, I knew I had become a human being at least.

-Then maybe ten years after that (and after The McDonald's) I got to tell her story to someone in a similar situation.
+Then maybe ten years after that (and after The McDonald's) I got to tell her story to someone in a similar situation about the same age and severity of handicap.

 It's not like I planned to tell it.

 But this second handicapped gal was talkative, not that she used many words you might understand, but talk she did.
-She used half words, nicknames, made up words, joyful sounds, her own language, lyrics, all sorts of sounds and perhaps languages I didn't know yet and had never heard before.
+She used half words, nicknames, made up words, joyful sounds, her own language, her own sort of lyrics, all sorts of sounds and perhaps languages I didn't know yet, and had never heard before.

-She smiled or she looked serious, or got loud, or got whispery, or changed tone, and perhaps her audience for all I know.
-And well it lit up the room, and was like a twice daily occurrence.
+She smiled or she looked serious, or got loud, or got whispery, or changed tone- all perhaps for her audience of angels and seers of all sorts for all I know.
+And well she and her voice lit up the room, and was like a twice daily occurrence.
 All you had to do was tune in.

 This running narrative was aimed in all directions (mostly upwards I reckon), often in the disarming and gentle upward inflection of a feminine, Mexican spanish.
 For half hours at a time, she continued, no less.
 It was like she could become your favorite radio program!

-These stories were important to her, and though she didn't insist that you or her mother or the rest of the family or anybody visible had to stay close and listen, she took great care in them.
+These stories were important to her, she knew full well if you were listening or not, and though she didn't insist that you or her mother or the rest of the family or anybody visible had to stay close and listen, she took great care in them.
 It was like they were her art work.
 They began with great energy and ended, after considerable effort, with peace and even sleep.

-It's as if when she was done, she had said what she had to say, and that was that, until the next one.
+It's as if when she was done, she had said what she had to say, and that was that, until the next one, sort of like preaching in fact.

-So I figured if she's going to keep telling these stories, I'll tell her of the star of the handicapped fellowship group.
+So I figured if she's going to keep telling these stories, I'll tell her of the star of the handicapped fellowship group from Italy.

-And so days go by and my new Mexican sister in the faith would launch into one of her stories (or was she prophesying?) and somewhere in it, she'd just sprinkle in the name of the first handicapped gal, the name that lit up everybody's face.
+And so days go by and my new Mexican sister in the faith would launch into one of her stories (or was she prophesying?) and somewhere in it, she'd just sprinkle in the name of the first handicapped gal from Italy, the name that lit up everybody's face.
 Or, in another story, she'd get all excited and state her name, again and again.

 And she didn't just do this on one day, and forget it the next.
-There the name was again two days later, just to let you know she listened to your stories, and to check, if you were still listening to hers.
+There the name was again two days later, just to let you know she listened to your stories too, and to check, if you were still listening to hers.

 PREACHING HOUR TV